datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 In order to perform recursive binary splitting:
 - We first select the predictor $X_j$ and the cutpoint $s$ such that splitting the predictor space into the regions $ \big{ X \| X_j < s \big}$ and $ \big{ X \| X_j ≥ s \big}$ leads to the greatest possible reduction in $RSS$.
 That is, we consider all predictors $X_1, ... , X_p$, and all possible values of the cutpoint $s$ for each of the predictors, and then choose the predictor and cutpoint such that there sulting tree has the lowest $RSS$.
-- Next, we repeat the process, looking for the best predictor and best cutpoint in order to split the data further so as to **minimize the $RSS$ within each of the resulting regions**.
+- Next, we repeat the process, looking for the best predictor and best cutpoint in order to split the data further so as to minimize the $RSS$ within each of the resulting regions.

 The process continues until a stopping criterion is reached; for instance, we may continue until no region contains more than five observations.